 Problem Possible Cause Action Monitor power indicator is not on.
 Monitor is turned off.
 Turn on the monitor.
 Power cord is not connected.
 Connect the power cord to the computer.
 No power at wall outlet.
 Use another outlet.
-The monitor-off timer shut off the monitor.
-Press [Shift] to reactivate monitor.
+Monitor is in power saving mode.
+Make sure the power light on the monitor is green.
+If not, and the Power Saving light is lit, press the [Shift] key to reactivate monitor.
 Monitor has failed.
 If available, try another monitor.
 If the new monitor operates correctly, replace the old monitor following the Customer Replacement Unit process described in the Warranty and Information booklet.
 Video controller has failed.
 Contact your Service provider.
 Power indicator is defective.
 Contact your Service provider.
 No screen display.
 Configuration error.
 Run the BIOS Setup utility to configure the computer for correct video operation.
 Monitor brightness and contrast controls are incorrectly set.
 Adjust the monitor brightness and contrast controls.
 The monitor-off timer shut off the monitor.
 Press [Shift] to reactivate monitor.
 No monitor display while loading Windows video drivers.
 Monitor type incorrectly set.
 Set the correct monitor type using the appropriate utility.
 Wrong Windows driver loaded.
 Load the correct video driver.

 Problem Possible Cause Action Distorted, rolling, or flickering screen display, or wrong/ uneven color.
 Monitor incorrectly adjusted.
 Adjust accordingly.
 Monitor signal cable incorrectly installed.
 Straighten any bent connector pins and then reconnect.
+Wrong refresh rate set in Windows 95 or Windows NT Workstation.
+If using Windows 95, reboot the computer in safe mode and then correct the refresh rate according to the documentation supplied with your computer.
+If using Windows NT Workstation, select VGA mode to boot at a default rate and then correct the refresh rate.
 Color monitor displaying monochrome.
 Computer was turned on before the monitor was turned on.
 Turn off the computer, turn on the monitor, then turn the computer back on.
 Monitor fails to switch to high-resolution mode.
 Appropriate high- resolution video drivers are not installed or incorrectly installed.
 Correctly install all appropriate high- resolution video drivers.
 Refer to the documentation supplied with your monitor.
 Monitor display not centered while loading Windows video drivers.
 Monitor type incorrectly set.
 Set the correct monitor type.
 Monitor display disappears.
 Screen display sized incorrectly.
 Correctly size screen display.